The greatest of the greats

 While wearing the belt of “most famous drummer,” Buddy also achieved the title of “the world’s greatest drummer” as we’ve heard time and time again.

 We’ve seen his drum solos, impressive one-handed rolls, sheer power, and speed during performances.
+He was a master of rudiments.
 There truly wasn’t anyone like him and hasn’t been since his death.

 His loyalty to the music and art of performance is what sets Buddy apart from many other drummers of the time.
 Fearless is a perfect adjective to describe his overall vibe.